 - The care you receive in your nursing home must be for the same condition you received care for in the hospital

-Your doctor must certify that you need skilled nursing care in a nursing home from a qualifying health care professional which cannot be equaled with outpatient treatment
+Your doctor must certify that you need skilled nursing care in a nursing home from a qualifying healthcare professional, which cannot be equated with outpatient treatment.

 If the care you receive in your nursing home comes from a qualified medical professional with a degree, Part A will cover it.
 But if you need help with any of the following, you’ll likely be paying out-of-pocket for those services:

 - Any other assistance that doesn’t require medical training to administer

 How long does Medicare pay for nursing home care?